GEO vs SEO - What's the Difference and Do You Need Both?

 - Bing optimisation - ChatGPT indexes from Bing, not Google.
 Most SEO agencies ignore Bing entirely.

-- Brand mentions over backlinks — brand mentions correlate 3x more strongly with AI visibility than backlinks.
+- Brand mentions over backlinks - in Ahrefs' 75,000-brand study, brand mentions (0.664) correlated about three times more strongly with AI visibility than backlinks (0.218).

 - Cross-platform consistency - same description everywhere (website, LinkedIn, GBP, directories).
 AI engines cross-reference.